Dr Steve SangwineVersion française

 Member UCU National Executive Committee since 2010, serving on Education Committee (2010-2013), Legal Support Review Panel (2010-2013) and the National Council of the Teacher Support Network/Recourse (2011-).

 Formerly Honorary Secretary (1995-97) and President (1997-99), Reading Local Association AUT.

 President (2007-2009) Staff Common Room Association, University of Essex.

 Technical InterestsI'm an enthusiast for Ada, and used it for research from 1986 until about 2006.
 I'm also an enthusiast for LaTeX which I have used on both Windows and Mac OS X platforms.
 I'm currently using TeXShop on an Apple MacBook Pro.
 I've typeset many journal and conference papers and several books, including authoring LaTeX style files.
 Since 2005 I have also been a keen user of Matlab (see above).

 Leisure interestsI have been interested in railways since the age of 11.
 In 1994 I travelled on the Eurostar service very soon after it opened, and an account is available (now approaching 20 years old, but still getting read by many people interested in the Channel Tunnel).

 I am also interested in genealogy (with an unusual name like mine that is not surprising perhaps).
 For a bit more information, see here.

-I've been a vegetarian for a long time, and a vegan for over twelve years.
+I've been a vegetarian for a long time, and a vegan since 2000.